 Earnings of Employees -- The earnings of an employee are composed of the following three categories: (1) Regular earnings: It refers to regular rewards paid to employees every month.
 Included in the regular earnings are basic pay, regular allowance and awards such as housing allowance, transportation allowance, free meals, free water and electricity, regularly (production, good job-rating, good sales, etc.) performance awards, full attendance award, etc. Pay in kind should be converted into value at the current prices.
 The regular earnings should include payable income tax, insurance premium and labor union fees.
 (2) Over time pay: it refers to the rewards paid for employees working overtime.
 (3) Other irregular earnings: Included are performance awards, full attendance award, year-end bonus, bonus for Dragon Festival and/or other festivals, official trip per diems, and job transfer allowance.

 Productivity -- The productivity data can be classified into labor productivity, capital productivity, and multi-factor productivity.
 This chapter includes only the labor productivity measured by value of output which is specifically defined as the real value of output produced by an employee within a unit of time.
 It is derived by dividing the total input into the total output.
-The real gross domestic product (GDP) as shown in the national income product account (NIPA) is the output while the working hours of an employee, derived jointly from the manpower resource survey and the employees¡¦ earnings survey, are the input.
+The real gross domestic product (GDP) as shown in the national income product account (NIPA) is the output, and the working hours of an employee, which are derived jointly from the manpower resource survey and the employees¡¦ earnings survey, are the input.
 Information and compilation methods for labor productivity measured by quantum of output and multi-factor productivity, please see the Trends in Labor Productivity and the Trends in Multi-factor Productivity all published by the Directorate-General of Budget, Accounting and Statistics, Executive Yuan.